Attacking the Spike: On the Transferability and Security of Spiking Neural Networks to Adversarial Examples: Surrogate Gradient Estimation

-Surrogate gradient~\cite{neftci2019surrogate} have become a popular technique to overcome the non-differentiable problem of spiking neuron's binary activation.
-Let $u(x)$ be Heaviside step function, and $u'(x)$ be its derivative.
-The surrogate gradients investigated in this work are discussed as follows:
+Here we give a brief introduction to some representative surrogate gradient functions.
+We denote the derivative of Heaviside Step Function $u(x)$ as $u'(x)$, threshold as $\vartheta$.
+The surrogate gradients investigated in this work are discussed as follows, and their shapes are shown in Figure~\ref{fig:surrogate_gradient}.

-\textbf{Sigmoid} \cite{bengio2013estimating} indicates that a hard threshold function's derivative can be approximated by that of a signmod function.
-This is also referred to as Straight Through Estimator.
-The surrogate gradient is given by Equation~\ref{eq:sigmod}:
+\textbf{Sigmoid} \cite{bengio2013estimating} is a pioneer work which studies gradient estimation of non-smooth neuron.
+It indicates that a hard threshold function's derivative can be approximated by that of a Sigmoid function.
+Such that $u'(x)$ can be approximated as:

-\textbf{Erfc} \cite{fang2020exploiting} proposes to use the Poisson neuron's spike rate function.
-The spike rate can be characterized by complementary error function (erfc), and its derivative is calculated as Equation~\ref{eq:erfc}, where $\sigma$ controls the sharpness:
+\textbf{Erfc} \cite{fang2020exploiting} takes a bio-inspired approach, it proposes to use the Poisson neuron's spike rate function, which can be characterized by a complementary error function (erfc).
+Its derivative is given in \eqref{eq:erfc}, where $\sigma$ controls the sharpness.